-The international baccalaureate (IB) is a general baccalaureate degree that is recognised as an equivalent qualification to the secondary school leaving diploma.
+The international baccalaureate (IB) is a general baccalaureate degree that is recognised as a qualification equivalent to the secondary school leaving diploma.
 Classes leading to an IB in 'classic' secondary education are targeted at pupils who have recently arrived in Luxembourg and who have opted for 'classic' secondary instruction in French or English.